Kato Svanidze: Aftermath

 Iakob spent the next fourteen years being raised by the Svanidzes.
 He was brought to Moscow in 1921 to live with his father; it proved a difficult transition for Iakob, who only spoke Georgian and did not understand Russian, and was treated poorly by his father.
 Other members of the Svanidze family also moved to Moscow, and Jughashvili, by now known as Joseph Stalin, would occasionally visit them.

 Svanidze's brother Alyosha later married an opera singer, Maria Anisimovna Korona, and rose in the ranks of the Communist Party.
-Her sister Mariko also moved to Moscow and worked as the secretary with Avel Enukidze.
+Her sister Mariko also moved to Moscow and worked as secretary to Avel Enukidze.
 In 1937, during the Great Purge, Mariko was arrested as part of the accusations against Enukidze, who was executed shortly after.
 In 1938, Stalin ordered Alyosha and his wife, Maria, to be arrested.
 He demanded Alyosha admit he was a German spy, but Alyosha refused.
 Alyosha was executed in 1941, while Mariko and Maria were shot in 1942.
 Alyosha and Maria's son, Ivan Svanidze, was briefly married to Stalin's only daughter, Svetlana Alliluyeva.
 He filed for divorce in 1959; Soviet law required the divorce decree be printed in the newspaper along with their home addresses.